rehierl/node-tree-outliner/2-0-core-design/1-0-section-states.md

 ## closed state

 Any section must eventually end at some point.
 By default, that point is reached when the root node of the tree is being exited.
-That is, because the root node has no node that is subsequent to it.
+That is because the root node has no node that is subsequent to it.

 This default case is obviously insufficient, because the very last node of